Severe insulin resistance and lipodystrophy are rare metabolic disorders. They occur when the body does not use the insulin it produces properly.

 Insulin is a hormone (a chemical signal that travels in the bloodstream) made by the pancreas.
 It controls how the body uses sugars and fats and is essential for life.

-Its absence is the underlying problem in type 1 diabetes.
+Deficiency of insulin production is the underlying problem in type 1 diabetes.
 However, from person to person there are significant differences in how sensitive the tissues of the body are to insulin.
 In other words, in some people a very small amount of insulin produces a large change in the blood levels of glucose and fats (these people are said to be very insulin sensitive), while in others much larger amounts are required to produce the same change (these people are said to be insulin resistant).

 Those with severe insulin resistance are those whose bodies respond least well to insulin.
 Although many with severe insulin resistance do go onto develop diabetes, severe insulin resistance is NOT the same as diabetes: as long as the pancreas can produce enough insulin to overcome the insulin resistance diabetes does not develop.
 However even before diabetes appears, insulin levels in the body may be extremely high, and this can produce a range of different problems in its own right.